Immigration Frequently Asked Questions

 What is a Provincial Attestation Letter (PAL)?

-A two-year cap was put in place on the number of new study permits that will be issued by Immigration Refugees and Citizenship Canada (IRCC).
-To implement the cap, most study permit applications submitted to IRCC will require a Provincial Attestation Letter(PAL) from a province or territory.
-Since the PAL was implemented in January 2024, additional changes to the PAL requirement were announced in September 2024.
-This cap does not apply to students applying to extend their study permits for the same program and are currently studying in a university-level program in Canada.
+A two-year cap was put in place on the number of new study permits by Immigration Refugees and Citizenship Canada (IRCC).
+To implement the cap, most study permit applications submitted to IRCC require a Provincial Attestation Letter(PAL) from a province or territory.
+Since the PAL requirement was implemented in January 2024, additional changes were announced in September 2024.

 Read more about the PAL process here.